This post contains Credit Karma affiliate links. We only share opinions about brands we love. Please see our disclosures for more information.

 2. Savings account to help you reach your money goals

-The savings account offered by Credit Karma is another free tool.
+The savings account offered by Credit Karma is another free tool worth mentioning.
 The account offers a high yield option to grow your savings.
-As of January 2020, the APY for the Credit Karma savings account is 1.80%.
-It is a highly competitive rate for the current market of high yield savings account.
+It offers highly competitive rates when compared to the current market of high yield savings accounts.

-Overall, the account offers some great features.
+Overall, their savings account offers some great features.
 The best of which is the complete lack of fees.
 You won’t even be required to maintain a minimum balance in order to reap the benefits of this account.

 How does Credit Karma work?

 So, how does Credit Karma work anyway?
 Well, when you sign up for Credit Karma, you will be asked to provide a variety of personal information.
 Although it will only take a few minutes to sign up for a free account, it will help to have your personal information ready.

 For example, you will need to provide the last four digits of your Social Security number, so make sure to have that handy.
 Once Credit Karma has your information, they will find your credit reports on TransUnion and Equifax.

 With the information from your credit reports, the company will provide your credit score for free.
 You can check back for your credit score whenever you’d like.
 However, the company typically sends out emails to alert you if there is a major change that you should be aware of.

 Is Credit Karma really free?
 How does Credit Karma make money?

 Credit Karma likely sounds like a great tool to track your financial progress.
 But you might be thinking, ‘what’s the catch?’
 If you are wondering how the company makes money, that is a fair question.
 After all, why would they provide all of this free information?